University Sponsored Travel

 The most recent University COVID-19 Travel Policy Update can be found here.

 Graduate students, faculty, OAAs, postdoctoral researchers, and staff members may request approval of University-supported travel.
 Approval may be granted based on an evaluation of the factors identified in the policy.
 Requests should be submitted to the department chair or unit supervisor and are subject to approval by the Dean or Officer or their designee, and for certain international travel only, by PTRC.
 Graduate students, faculty, OAAs, postdoctoral researchers, and staff members should complete and submit the Request for Travel Exception During Pandemic form, which includes a travel risk acknowledgment, and contact their unit’s designated Travel Reviewer for more information.
+Each person requesting approval of travel must submit their own completed, signed form.

 The most recent Request for Travel Exemption During Pandemic form can be found here.